Docs › Formats › GeoJSON

 • Coordinates are emitted at full precision — consider precision= to reduce file size. precision=0.0001 equates to ~11 m at the equator, ~8 m in New York City, and ~6 m in Reykjavík, Iceland.

-• Polygon ring winding follows RFC 7946 (CCW outer, CW holes); the gj2008 option outputs the CW outer rings expected by d3.
+• Polygon ring winding follows RFC 7946 (CCW outer, CW holes); use reverse-winding to write CW outer rings and CCW holes.

 • Output is minified by default; pass prettify for human-readable JSON.